 You are expected to follow your agency’s policies and procedures and comply with all state and federal laws and regulations at all times.

 There is a lot we are still learning about COVID-19.
 New information is continuously developing, including guidance for direct care workers.
 Contact your agency, supervisor, or care team for specific guidance about how the COVID-19 pandemic impacts your responsibilities.

 A new virus was detected in late 2019 in Wuhan, China.
 On February 11, 2020, WHO announced an official name for the disease that is causing the current coronavirus outbreak.
 The name of the disease is coronavirus disease 2019 (COVID-19).2 This novel (new) coronavirus causes a respiratory (lung) infection.
 It has not previously been seen in humans.

 Coronaviruses are not new.
 In fact, the common cold is a type of coronavirus.
 Some other coronaviruses, like SARS (Severe Acute Respiratory Syndrome) and MERS (Middle East Respiratory Syndrome), can cause serious illnesses.3

 Symptoms of COVID-19 may appear 2 - 14 days after exposure to the virus.

-A wide range of symptoms have been reported.
+A wide range of symptoms has been reported.
 Some individuals have no symptoms at all and others may have mild symptoms.
 Symptoms may begin gradually but become very serious.
 If a person becomes very sick, they can develop pneumonia.
 People with these symptoms or combinations of symptoms may have COVID-19: